paulwarren/nzde/dict/S/README.md

 ## sooty shearwater

 n. a variety of puffin of southern oceans whose young are eaten as muttonbird.
-See also MUTTONBIRD. [shearwater, from its habit of skimming the water surface](See muttonbird, titi)
+See also MUTTONBIRD. [shearwater, from its habit of skimming the water surface] (See muttonbird, titi)

 ## sooty tern